flotiq/flotiq-docs/docs/CLI/starting-new-project.md

 `apiKey` - API key to your Flotiq account

-`projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`)
+`projectName` - project name or project path (if you wish to start or import data from current directory - use `.`)

 `flotiqStartUrl` - full link to GatsbyJs starter, the list below